 What is this course?

-In this course, Quail Springs offers practical information and activities that will catalyze a deepening relationship with what sustains you.
-A land-based life isn't something that is done solely in rural areas; urban dwellers can take simple steps towards cultivating this connection.
-In this course you’ll be introduced to permaculture principles and explore how to work with climate characteristics, water, soil, gardening, animal husbandry, making cheese & ferments, creating a home herbal apothecary, and much more!
+In this 8-month self-directed course, Quail Springs offers practical information and activities that will catalyze a deepening relationship with what sustains you.
+A land-based life isn't something that is done solely in rural areas; urban dwellers can take simple steps towards sustainable living.
+In this course you’ll be introduced to permaculture principles and explore how to work with climate characteristics, water, soil, gardening, animal husbandry, cheesemaking & fermentation, herbalism and much more!

 There are so many different roads you can take while exploring a land-based life, and the path you take is totally up to you.
 This course offers practical and achievable steps to incorporate land-based living into your life and community!
 Leading a more sustainable lifestyle is never completed in one course, but rather a lifelong process.
 This course is your guide to starting the journey.

 Why this course?

-A land-based life doesn’t have to be an all or nothing choice, but rather a process of connection that is cultivated over time.
+A land-based life doesn’t have to be an all or nothing choice, but rather cultivated over time.
 You may have a goal of residing on a few acres, or living vibrantly in your apartment complex or in the suburbs.
-This online Land-Based Living Course supports the many pathways to more skillful living no matter where you live.
+This online Land-Based Living Course supports the many pathways to more skillful & sustainable living no matter where you live.

 Why Quail Springs?